 About the Talon Tamarack Mine

-Talon Metals corporation is registered in the British Virgin Islands and is engaged in a joint venture with Rio Tinto on the high-grade Nickel-Copper mining project located in near Tamarack, Minnesota.
-The proposed mine in Tamarack is an underground mine that will utilize up to 90 acres for surface processing and mine access.
-More information on the details of the mine is available at tamarackmine.org/.
+Talon Metals corporation is registered in the British Virgin Islands and is engaged in a joint venture with Rio Tinto on the high sulfide nickel-copper mining project located in near Tamarack, Minnesota.
+The proposed mine in Tamarack is an underground mine that threatens both the local environment and communities downstream of the Mississippi river, St. Croiz river and the St. Louis river.
+More information on the details of the mine is available at tamarackmine.org/mine.html.

 Summary of Concerns